ardalis/ardalis-com-gatsby/src/pages/blog/better-faster-demos-with-screencast-videos.md

 [Loom is another good option for quick screencast videos and demos](https://www.loom.com/).
 It offers cross-platform (even mobile) screen recording and has a free plan that probably works for a lot of people at least in the short term and for most demo use cases (video length limit of 5 minutes).
 Then of course there are more full-featured business plans for a monthly subscription.

+## Slack

+[Slack launched video clip messages](https://www.theverge.com/2021/9/21/22685576/slack-clips-video-messages-feature) in late 2021.
+These clips support screen recording in addition to video.
+As such, they can provide a great way to quickly share recordings with your team.

 ### More Options

 There are many options to choose from.
 Here's one article reviewing the [8 different free and paid screen recorders for Windows 10](https://atomisystems.com/screencasting/record-screen-windows-10/).
 Find one that works for you.